wisdomscode/wisdomscode/README.md

 - 👋 Hi, I’m @wisdomscode
-- 👀 I’m interested in Software development
+- 👀 I am a full stack Software developer
-- 🌱 I’m currently learning and working with Pyhton, Angular, PHP and Laravel
+- 🏢 My coding strength  lies on Pyhton, Django, PHP, HTML,  CSS and Javascript.
-- 💞️ I’m looking to collaborate on some of my projects and any other to bring them to live
+- 💞️ I’m looking to collaborate with 1st class developers
-- 📫 How to reach me, mail me at wisdomscode@gmail.com
+- 📫 How to reach me, mail me at wisdomscode@gmail.com OR contact me via my profile at https://ugochukwu.wisdomson.com

 <!---
 wisdomscode/wisdomscode is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.